 This is a slow-cooking method, similar to braising, with the key difference being the beef is covered in liquid.
 Stewing is best done in a heavy stockpot or Dutch oven on the stovetop or in the oven, or in a slow-cooker.

-If you're using pre-packaged (or cutting your own) chunks, make sure they're not too small to prevent overcooking.
-Aim for cubes about the size of a golf ball.
+Whether you're using pre-packaged cubes or cutting your own, aim for cubes about 1-inch square.
 Many stew recipes call for dredging the beef in seasoned flour before browning.

 Heat a drizzle of oil in the pan over medium heat and brown the meat on all sides, and drain (unless your recipe says to leave the drippings).
 You may need to work in batches if using a smaller pan.
 If you're using a slow cooker, transfer it over.